aarvinr/style/docs/concepts/nesting.md

 # Nesting

-Nesting lets you mimic the structure of your content in your styles.
+Nesting lets you easily filter styles by their parents.
 In the below example, the `div` selector only applies to `div`s within `:root`.
-This is similar to the behavior of the CSS `>` selector.
+This is similar to the behavior of the CSS `>` selector, but it's far more concise and lets you properly structure your CSS to mimic the structure of your content.

 <!-- tabs:start -->